gpcarpen/quicker-start/guide.md

   -     source ~/.bashrc

   -     tenants-init -t iplantc.org

+  - These Last two commands will require a CyVerse username and password

   -     clients-create -S -v -N my_client -D "Client used for app development"

   -     auth-tokens-create -S

-  - Last two need CyVerse username and password
+  - At this point you can check to make sure that the agave API has been installed by running the commmand `apps-list`.
+If all worked correctly then this command should list all publicly available apps.
+  - You can now either run an app from this list, or you can continue with the next section to see what an example workflow may look like.

 # Example workflow